saifurrahmanproject/HumanLog/README.md

 # HumanLog

-### HumanLog app is a Simple Sign in/ Sign Up app, Using Podfile and google firebase.
+### HumanLog app is a Simple Sign in/ Sign Up app, Using Podfile and google firebase for store user informations.

 ### App Icon